 Many lenders charge an origination fee, usually between 0.5% to 1% of the loan amount but it could be as high as 5% with some alternative lenders.

-You should compare loans for bad credit in order to find a lender with the most favorable fees.
+You should compare loans for bad credit to find a lender with the most favorable fees.

 You should note that the origination fee would be deducted from the total loan amount; hence, the actual loan amount you’ll receive will be lesser than the approved loan amount.